 It is with a very deep sense of being loved and cared for by God and with gratitude to friends, family and just people who have seen me through, that I am writing this...

-I am Swapna Abraham also known by my maiden name Swapna Susy Cherian, and my Christian name is Anna.
-I was born in 1971 in a traditional Jacobite (Syrian Orthodox) family.
-My father K. A. Cherian is a retired banker and my mother Soosy Cherian has always been a homemaker, but at one time also worked as an accountant.
+I am Swapna Abraham also known by my maiden name Swapna Susy Cherian and my Christian name Anna.
+I was born in 1971 in a traditional Jacobite (Syrian Orthodox Christian) family.
+My father, the Late K. A. Cherian was a banker and my mother Soosy Cherian has always been a homemaker, but at one time also worked as an accountant.
 My parents were always “heard” in Church.
 They sang.
 My father was the choir master and mum’s voice always stood out.
 Both my parents hail from small villages in Kerala, India.
 My father’s closest town was Cochin and mum’s was Kottayam.
 My parents spent the first few years of their life together in Chennai, which was then called Madras, from where they moved to Abu Dhabi, UAE.
 I was born close to Pathamuttom, the small village where my mum has her ancestral home.
 I saw my dad when I was nearly a year old.
 My sister Sebeena, now a dentist, was born when I was two years of age.

 When I turned four, I was sent to a boarding school in a hill station in India.
-A little town Coonoor, near Ooty… From kindergarten till I finished high school, it was in that Convent that I studied at.
+A little town Coonoor, near Ooty… From kindergarten till I finished high school, it was in that Convent that I studied.
 Most of what I know and what I am, is from there and those hills.
 I remember the contours of those hills, the four seasons all those eleven years...
 I saw my parents every twice a year, three months in all.
-I remember growing up with a strong resentment for having been forced to study in a boarding school for nearly all of my school life.
+I remember growing up with a strong resentment for having been forced to study in a boarding school for nearly all of my school life; my parents did what they thought was the best for me and our family.
 Over there, I got trained in sports and games besides other things.
 My favourite sport was volley ball and I was a champion at that.
 I was also good at public speaking, although very nervous initially.
 I was forced to learn Bharatnatyam – Indian classical dance.
 Even though I did not like it one bit, I did well, so well that I was awarded the prize for ‘the best outgoing dancer’ when I left school.
-I did a bit of drama, besides what I ‘dramaed’ with life… studied reasonably well since Grade Six, so much so that I kept getting the Best All Rounder (the General Proficiency Prize) every year, except the last year when I got all rebellious and disobedient, but was never the less a winner at anything I put my heart to.
+I did a bit of drama, besides what I ‘dramaed’ with life… studied reasonably well since Grade Six, so much so that I kept getting the Best All Rounder (the General Proficiency) prize every year, except the last year when I got all rebellious and disobedient, but was never the less a winner at anything I put my heart to.

-Considering the guys I was competing with have made it so big in the world of secular music today, I know that that was no cakewalk.
-By that time I would have written 25 songs in all and about 100 poems (Much later, in 2004, I lost the notebook where I had recorded all those songs).
-The best thing that happened to me in University was when I graduated as the Best Outgoing Student of the same college that my mother studied at and won the same award that she won in her time.
+Considering the guys I was competing with have made it so big in the world of secular music, I know that that was no cakewalk.
+By that time I will have written 25 songs in all and about 100 poems (Much later, in 2004, I lost the notebook where I had recorded all those songs).
+The best thing that happened to me in University was when I graduated as the Best Outgoing Student of the same college where my mother studied, and won the same award that she won in her time.
 After my Bachelor’s Degree in Commerce, and I did well enough to top my University on a district level, I enrolled for my Masters in Business Administration.

-It didn’t matter what I was going through, I was still good enough to make a difference in the lives of several millions of people.
+It didn’t matter what I was going through, I was still good enough to make a difference in the lives of several millions of people - from a stage, at work and at home.
 And my son Adrian whom I carried all through my second year of MBA and daughter Amy born a year later...
 I’d never have known the power of love, if not for those two precious ones.
 Thank God for the wilderness!!!
 He surely works everything for the good of those who love Him, in spite of our mistakes and wrong choices.